Frequently Asked Questions from Parents/Family

-If my son/daughter tells me that they are having trouble with homework, how can I help?
+If my student tells me that they are having trouble with assignments, how can I help?

 How will I keep up with my student’s progress?

 Students will receive their grades every semester.
 All students can sign a FERPA privacy agreement that the University must follow, but they can give written permission for grades to be shared.
 We advise parents to speak directly with their student about their grades, or their plan for sharing this information.
 If you have questions about the content of a course, students should have a copy of their syllabus.
 This will give you a good idea of the content and format of the course.

 Mid-way through the semester, the academic team identifies students whose progress is of concern, and those students meet with their academic advisor.
 At this point in time, their advisor will request permission to notify parents and/or other members of student’s support team.
 If students are put on academic probation, parents will be notified.